iamturns/create-exposed-app/examples/default-server-side/docs/adr/README.md

 Copy `docs/adr/.000-template.md` into a new file, and increase the number sequence.

 Is this ADR answering a common question?
-Consider placing a link within the FAQ.
+Consider placing a link within DEVELOPING.md.

 ## How do I remove an ADR?